 Executive Officer Review.
 After an applicant submits a proposed verification plan, the Executive Officer shall determine whether the applicant has identified an appropriate testing procedure to support an application for verification and notify the applicant in writing that it may submit an application for verification.
 The Executive Officer may suggest modifications to the proposed verification plan to facilitate verification of the LSI retrofit emission control system.
 All applications, correspondence, and reports must be submitted to:

-AIR RESOURCES BOARD
+CALIFORNIA AIR RESOURCES BOARD

-9528 Telstar Avenue
+4001 Iowa Avenue

-El Monte, CA 91731
+Riverside, CA 92507

 * * * * *